daidodo/format-imports-vscode/CONTRIBUTING.md

 - `extension.ts`: Main entry point of the extension, including commands, event handling, etc.
 - `vscode/`: All code relating to VS Code Extension APIs, including user/workspace configurations, output channel logs, etc.
 - `config/`: Configuration loading and merging, for e.g. `tsconfig.json`, Prettier and `import-sorter.json`.
-- `format/`: Core logic for formatting.
+- `format/`: Core logic for source parsing and formatting.
 - `test/`: Integration and unit tests code and examples.
 - `common/`: Common functionalities shared.

-### Integration Test Examples
+### Integration Test and Examples

-After you made some code changes to the core formatter, you should always add integrations test examples, and make sure they FAIL without your changes and PASS otherwise.
+After you've made some code changes to the core formatter, you should always add integrations test examples, and make sure they FAIL without your changes and PASS otherwise.

+The test will take the `.origin.ts` file as input, format it, and compare the output with the corresponding `.result.ts` file, e.g. `abc.origin.ts` => `abc.result.ts`, `origin.ts` => `result.ts`.

-All examples are under `src/test/suite/examples/`.
-You can modify `src/test/suite/extension.test.ts` to control which tests to run:
+All origin/result files are under `src/test/suite/examples/`.
+You can modify `src/test/suite/extension.test.ts` to control which examples to test:

-- `runTestSuite(examples)` will run all tests under `examples/`.
+- `runTestSuite(examples)` will test all examples.
-- `runTestSuite(examples, 'some/folder')` will run all tests under `examples/some/folder`, including sub-folders.
+- `runTestSuite(examples, 'some/folder')` will test all examples under `examples/some/folder`, including sub-folders.
-- `runTestSuite(examples, 'folder/name')` will run one test `examples/folder/name.origin.ts`.
+- `runTestSuite(examples, 'folder/name')` will test single example `examples/folder/name.origin.ts`.
 (Please note `.origin.ts` is not included in the parameter)
-- `runTestSuite(examples, 'folder/default')` will run one test `examples/folder/origin.ts`.
+- `runTestSuite(examples, 'folder/default')` will test single example `examples/folder/origin.ts`.

-The test will take the `.origin.ts` file as input, and compare the output with the corresponding `.result.ts` file, e.g. `abc.origin.ts` => `abc.result.ts`, `origin.ts` => `result.ts`.

-The test will pass when they match exactly, with a few convenient features:
+#### Custom Configuration

+You can provide custom config files to your examples to test all scenarios.

+- `import-sorter.json`

+Configurations from `import-sorter.json` will be MERGED from current folder to its parent and so on until `src/test/suite/examples/`.
+The closer to the example, the higher precedence.

+That means you can put general configs in the parent folders, and example specific configs in the current folder.
+It's also ok there is no `import-sorter.json`, which means the parent's configs will be used.

+- `tsconfig.json`

+If you need to customize TypeScript compiler options for your examples, you can add a `tsconfig.json` file in your example folder.

+Please note that `tsconfig.json` is NOT inheritable, which means parent folders' `tsconfig.json` will not affect the children.
+If there is no `tsconfig.json`, the TypeScript compiler options will be undefined.

+Please check out `examples/js/jsx/` for examples.

+- `.eslintrc.json`

+To test ESLint related examples, you can add an `.eslintrc.json` to your example folder.

+It is recommended that you always add `"root": true` in your `.eslintrc.json` to avoid unexpected rules from parent folders.
+That way, `.eslintrc.json` becomes non-inheritable, which means parent folders' `.eslintrc.json` will not affect the children, the same as `tsconfig.json`.

+Please check out `examples/eslint/` for examples.

+#### More Tips

+There are a few convenient features to reduce boiler-plate code:

 - If the output is the same as input, `.result.ts` can be omitted.
 E.g.: